phpDocumentor/phpDocumentor/docs/PSR.md

 detailed below.

-When the "Type" may consist of multiple types then these MUST be separated with the pipe (|) sign.
+When the "Type" may consist of multiple types then these MUST be separated with the vertical bar sign (|).
 Any application supporting this specification MUST recognize this and split the "Type" before processing.

 For example: `@return int|null`